vmware-archive/clarity/get-started/index.md

 ### Collaborative, Open, Evolving

-The Clarity design system brings user experience, implementation, tools, and guidelines together.
-Clarity reflects solid design thinking and incorporates best practices from consumer and enterprise software.
-Patterns and components are tested and tuned for ease of development and user confidence.
+The Clarity Design System brings user experience together with implementation and tools, providing designers and developers with an end-to-end design solution.
+Clarity combines user experience guidelines and patterns with an HTML and CSS framework.
+In addition, Clarity provides a set of well-designed and implemented data-bound components built on top of Angular 2, one of the most popular JavaScript frameworks in the industry.

 #### Clarity is ...